 I’ve been craving my mother’s tabouli.
 I keep wondering, why now, when tomatoes are not in season and the last of our parsley and mint are frozen little ice-sticks, poking out from the snow.
-It occurs to me that this is the time of year when I would normally go back home to California to see my parents.
+It occurs to me that this is the time of year when I would normally go back home to Los Angeles to visit my parents.
 Perhaps my body still remembers.
 Without fail, my mother would make a large bowl of tabouli, my favorite thing to eat ever.
 This was no small task.
-She would wash and then chop all the bunches of parsley by hand, finely dice the tomatoes and onion, pick the mint from the old mint patch on the side of the house, and pull a few lemons off the huge lemon tree she and my dad planted thirty years before, thorny and unruly from years of not pruning, but bursting nonetheless with juicy bright fruit.
-Somehow her tabouli restored me.
-Was it was the tabouli itself, or the love she put into it?
-I do not know, but it seemed to heal whatever ailed me.
+She would wash and then chop all the bunches of parsley by hand, finely dice the tomatoes and onion, pick the mint from the old mint patch on the side of the house, and pull a few lemons off the huge lemon tree she and my dad planted thirty years before, thorny and unruly from years of not pruning, but bursting with juicy bright fruit.
+Somehow her tabouli would restore me.
+Was it was the tabouli itself, or the love she put into it, I don’t know, but it seemed to heal whatever ailed me.

 When you think about your growing-up food, what is it that heals and comforts you?

 Whatever this is, take the time to learn how to prepare it, and if possible, learn directly from the person who made this for you.
 I can’t express enough, how this simple act will bless you over and over, after they go.

 I chop the parsley.
 Finer Sylvia, chop it finer!
 I can hear her say with her thick Finnish Accent.